myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 >
 > I asked what else it carried.
 Another [**Amanda**](../../02-the-creations.../waivfves-2/14.-amanda-wives.md) answered, "_Dunno What Water._"
 >
 > I understood before she said the rest.
-The recycled water of [**The ROTY BROI's Ark**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md) had been contaminated by traces of **Nameless Liquid**.
+The recycled water of [**The ROTY BROI ARK**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md) had been contaminated by traces of **Nameless Liquid**.
 The liquid from the land of **Dunno What Water**.
 The liquid that once brought peace to those who drank it.
 The liquid that could not save **Mr. BROY** from fear, but perhaps could help the ark keep something alive.
 >
 > That is why [**PIGGY BOII OIOI**](../../02-the-creations.../waivfves-1/28.-piggy-boii-oioi/) lived better here.
 That is why they calmed faster.
 That is why they bred.
 That is why our survival began to look like a secret.
 >